wang-lab/sgDesigner/README.md

 * Copy your input FASTA files into the newly created sgDesigner directory.
 * Type 'perl sgDesigner.pl' to run the program and view the help file.

-A README file is included in the sgDesigner standalone package, with examples and detailed explanations of the commands available.